Download the 2014 tax booklet

 View the percentage of income subject to the AMT for:

-Recharacterization is the process by which investors "undo" a Roth IRA and transfer their money back into a traditional IRA account.
+Recharacterization is the process by which investors "undo" a Roth IRA contribution or conversion and transfer their money back into a traditional IRA account.
 Conversion is changing from a traditional IRA to a Roth IRA.
 See this section for the tax implications.

 Foreign tax — for shareholders of international funds